For those familiar with traditional frisbees, transitioning to disc golf can be very frustrating because most disc golf discs just don’t fly straight.

 Our final recommended straight flying disc golf disc is the Infinite Discs Sphinx.
 From our list, this is the disc that is going to provide the most distance, but it is also the disc that is the most difficult to get a straight flight path out of.

 While it is difficult to get the dead straight flight path it is possible with just the right throw.
-When I throw an I-Blend Sphinx at about 75% power at a hyzer angle this disc will filp to flat and fly dead straight.
+When I throw an I-Blend Sphinx at about 75% power at a hyzer angle this disc will flip to flat and fly dead straight.
 I can get it up to about 350 feet.
 This is a truly beautiful feat to accomplish and it is wonderful to see a disc fly mostly straight for that far.

 PROS

-- Great feeling plastic
+• Great feeling plastic

-- More distance than other starter set drivers
+• More distance than other starter set drivers

-- Attractive stamps and designs
+• Attractive stamps and designs

 CONS

-- The driver will wear quickly
+• The driver will wear quickly

-Tips to Help You Throw Straight
+Straight Throw down a tunnel of treesTips to Help You Throw Straight

-- Keep your throw level.
+1. Keep your throw level.

-A straight flight in disc golf is most easily acheived when you keep your disc low to the ground.
-When the disc is only a few feet above the ground it has less opportunity to fade far as the speed slows down. - Keep your nose down.
+A straight flight in disc golf is most easily achieved when you keep your disc low to the ground.
+When the disc is only a few feet above the ground it has less opportunity to fade far as the speed slows down.

 When the front of a disc golf disc is “nose up” it rises in the air and slows more quickly.
 This causes the disc to stall and fade out.
-By keeping the nose level, or even a little bit down, the disc will drive forward, keep it low to the ground, and straigter flying. - Release the disc at the right angle.
+By keeping the nose level, or even a little bit down, the disc will drive forward, keep it low to the ground, and straighter flying.

 For true stable discs, in order to achieve the straight flight path you need to release the disc completely level.
 A level release will allow the disc to stay at the same angle and stay straight.
-If the disc is understable, then its straight flight path is acheived with a hyzer flip shot where while it is travelling at high speeds it levels out and penetrates forward.
+If the disc is understable, then its straight flight path is achieved with a hyzer flip shot where while it is traveling at high speeds it levels out and penetrates forward.
 Getting the hyzer angle just right can be finicky, especially in differing wind conditions.

 Tips for Beginners to Keep Discs Straight

-- Look for a “fade rating” of 0 on the flight numbers.
+1. Look for a “fade rating” of 0 on the flight numbers.

 The fade rating is the last number in the disc golf 4 digit flight path.
 The fourth rating indicates fade, or what the disc does at slow speeds.
-Because beginners naturally throw slow, it is very important to have a disc with a 0 as the last digit of the flight numbers. - Throw very understable disc golf discs.
+Because beginners naturally throw slow, it is very important to have a disc with a 0 as the last digit of the flight numbers.

-While understable discs flip over for high power players, they generally don’t for beginners.
-But, the understable tendency of the disc works kind of like an anti fade that will keep the discs straight for longer periods of time than a disc that is overstable.
+While understable discs flip over for high-power players, they generally don’t for beginners.
+But, the understable tendency of the disc works kind of like an anti-fade that will keep the discs straight for longer periods of time than a disc that is overstable.
 New disc golfers will have lots more success by throwing discs with high negative understable turn ratings (the third digit in the disc golf flight rating).

 Straight Flying Discs for Forehand Throws

-While discs that are straight flyers for backand throws are usually also good for forehand throws, I find that I am able to keep slightly more overstable discs straight more easily with a flick shot.
+While discs that are straight flyers for backhand throws are usually also good for forehand throws, I find that I am able to keep slightly more overstable discs straight more easily with a flick shot.
 To help me keep discs more straight on sidearm shots, I prefer discs with flat tops.
 For forehand throws some of my favorite forehand discs include:

-- Innova Sonic – Straight flying low power approach shots
+• Innova Sonic – Straight flying low power approach shots

-- Infinite Discs Tomb – Straight flying moderate power approach shots
+• Infinite Discs Tomb – Straight flying moderate power approach shots

-- Discraft Buzzz – Straight flying midrange throws
+• Discraft Buzzz – Straight flying midrange throws

-- Axiom Crave – Straight flying drives without deviation
+• Axiom Crave – Straight flying drives without deviation

-- MVP Tesla – Straight flying drives that can still fade a little bit at the end of the flight.
+• MVP Tesla – Straight flying drives that can still fade a little bit at the end of the flight.